sunjiayang0501/CHDNFilter/README.md

-# CHDNFilter
+# HeHoFilter
-An R package for identifying compound heterozygous mutations and de novo mutations from Whole exome sequencing (WES) and whole genome sequencing (WGS) data leveraging pedigree information.
+An R package for identifying heterozygous mutations and homozygous mutations from Whole exome sequencing (WES) and whole genome sequencing (WGS) data.